gnuwimp/AudioConverter/README.md

 ## About
 AudioConverter converts audio and video files of different formats.
-It uses lame/oggenc/ffmpeg to encode and decode the files.
+It uses lame/oggenc/qaac64/faac/flac to encode the files.
+And ffmpeg for decoding.
 AudioConverter is  written in [kotlin](https://kotlinlang.org) and released under the [GNU General Public License v3.0](LICENSE).

-## Convert to a single file
+## Merge a directory of files
-Convert a directory of files (typical an audio book) to a single file.
+Convert a directory of files to a single file.
 All input files must have the same samplerate and number of channels (stereo/mono) and bitwidth.
+Tags can be set manually or copied from the first input file.
+Can run automatically from command line.

+## Merge a selection of files to a single file
+Convert selected files to a single file.
+All input files must have the same samplerate and number of channels (stereo/mono) and bitwidth.
+Tags can be set manually or copied from the first input file.

-## Convert file by file
+## Convert a directory tree of files
-It will convert all files in a directory tree.
+Convert all files in a directory tree.
-And it will also try to read and copy tags from the source files.
+Tags will be copied from source to destination.
+Can use up to 128 threads.
+Can run automatically from command line.

+## Convert a selection of files
+Convert all selected files.
+Tags will be copied from source to destination.
+Can use up to 128 threads.

 ## Download
 Download AudioConverter from [here](https://github.com/gnuwimp/AudioConverter/releases).